philamp/jellygrail/README.md

 ### 🐳 4.1/ Docker run base

 Example with common transcoding device access mounted and running in host mode (TODO: provide ports forwarding version)
-> The first time you launch this command, you can run with "run -it" instead of "run -d" if you want, so that you can see the output, once first tasks are finished it stops and restarts in deamonized mode anyway.
+> The first time you launch this command, you can run with "run -it" instead of "run -d" if you want, so that you can see the output right away, once first tasks are finished it stops and restarts in deamonized mode anyway.

 ````
 sudo docker run -d --privileged --security-opt apparmor=unconfined \